 This is a redacted copy of the March 18, 2003 Glendale Police report referred to in a campaign ad that is garnering protests from Maricopa County Sheriff candidate Paul Penzone.
 At the time this report was filed, Penzone was employed as a Sergeant with the Phoenix Police Department.

-Penzone, a Democrat, challenging Republican Sheriff Joe Arpaio, claims Arpaio’s television commercials drawing attention to the two count criminal offence of domestic violence against his then-wife, Susan, is unfair.
+Penzone, a Democrat, challenging Republican Sheriff Joe Arpaio for a second time, claims Arpaio’s television commercials drawing attention to the two count criminal offence of domestic violence against his then-wife, Susan, is unfair.

 Indignant Penzone has hired a lawyer, righteously alleging the allegations contained in the police report are “defamation, old and untrue.”
 Since when do the police agencies take time to file “untrue” reports against one of their own?
 And does the passage of time lessen the crime?
 The couple was living separately and had filed for divorce.
 Rarely is this a time of cordiality.
 But facts are facts.
-In the intervening years both parties moved on with their lives and their son is now an adult.
-Susan has now backed off her charge of being roughed up by Paul.
+In the intervening years both parties have remarried and their son is now an adult.
+For whatever reason, Susan has now backed off her charge of being roughed up by Paul.

 The people of Maricopa County still have every right to expect our law enforcement personnel will enforce the law, not break it.